-Critical approaches to Strategy, and Critical Management Studies (CMS)
+Critical approaches to Strategy, Gender and Critical Management Studies (CMS)

 My current research work in strategy investigates sensemaking, strategizing and reflexive processes in professional firms from a critical and discursive perspective.